History of Jordan Spieth in Timeline

 1997: Tiger Woods' Masters Record

-In 2003, Ernie Els achieved a score of −30 in a 72-hole PGA Tour event, matching Jordan Spieth's achievement at the Hyundai Tournament of Champions in 2016.
+In 2003, Ernie Els reached -30 at the Hyundai Tournament of Champions, a feat matched by Jordan Spieth in 2016.

-In 2008, Jordan Spieth finished second in the Junior PGA Championship.
+In 2008, Jordan Spieth finished second in the Junior PGA Championship, demonstrating his early talent in golf.

-In 2009, Jordan Spieth won the U.S. Junior Amateur at Trump National Bedminster.
-He also finished second in the 2009 Junior PGA Championship and was named the Rolex Junior Player of the Year by the American Junior Golf Association in 2009.
+In 2009, Jordan Spieth won the U.S. Junior Amateur and was named the Rolex Junior Player of the Year by the American Junior Golf Association.

-In 2010, Jordan Spieth accepted an exemption to play in the PGA Tour's HP Byron Nelson Championship.
-He finished the tournament in a tie for 16th place.
+In 2010, Jordan Spieth received an exemption to play in the PGA Tour's HP Byron Nelson Championship.
+He made the cut and finished in a tie for 16th place.

 Before turning 18 in July 2011, Jordan Spieth was ranked No. 1 in the AJGA Golf Rankings.